 Fatal Car Accident Claims Time Limits

-As we’ve explained, if somebody is injured in a car accident, they will have 3-years to claim compensation for their injuries.
-However, if they were to pass away within that 3-years, it might be possible for the executor of their will to begin a claim for a fatal accident on behalf of the deceased and any dependents.
+As we’ve explained, if somebody is injured in a car accident, they will have 3 years to claim compensation for their injuries.
+However, if they were to pass away within 3 years, it might be possible for the executor of their will to begin a claim for a fatal accident on behalf of the deceased and any dependents.
 The 3-year limit would begin from the date the deceased passed away or from when the executor of the will found out about their death.

 We’re here to help if you or a loved one has been injured in a car accident and would like to begin a claim.
 Please feel free to call 0800 6524 881 with any questions you might have.

-Extending The Time Limit For Car Accident Claims In Exceptional Circumstances
+Can The Time Limit For Car Accident Claims Be Extended?

 Some leeway is given to courts to extend the limitation period in personal injury claims if the claimant can prove that exceptional circumstances prevented them from claiming sooner.

 Proving that this is the case can be very tricky and the defendant could contest the extension in the Court of Appeal even if you win the initial contest.
-Therefore, to try and avoid long and complex court interventions, we’d suggest that you call our team as soon as possible to try and begin your claim within the relevant timeframe.
+Therefore, to try and avoid long and complex court interventions, we’d suggest calling our team as soon as possible to try and begin your claim within the relevant timeframe.

 What Compensation Could Be Paid Following A Car Crash?